teusink/Home-Security-by-OS-Hardening/README.md

 Why focus on Home?
 The Home edition is by far the most used edition by regular consumers.
 Pro is more focused on the core IT, and Enterprise is, well, for enterprises.
 The GPO is only present on Pro and above.

+## Read instructions

+From a Graphical User Interface (GUI) perspective I will touch every relevant setting.
+Whenever there is a mention of, for instance, [hklm-cis-level1](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hklm-cis-level1.reg) then you can also set the setting through the use of the Windows Registry.

 # Control Panel

+These are the settings that are done through the use of the Control Panel.

 ## System and Security
 - Flash Player: Block all sites from storing
 - Flash Player: Block all sites from using camera & microphone
 - Flash Player: Block all sites from using peer-assisted networking
-- Security and Maintenance: User Account Control: Always notify
+- Security and Maintenance: User Account Control: Always notify [hklm-cis-level1](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hklm-cis-level1.reg)
 - System: Data Execution Prevention: Turn on DEP for all
-- System: Remote Assistance: Disable
+- System: Remote Assistance: Disable [hklm-custom](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hklm-custom.reg)
-- System: Startup and Recovery Debug information: None
+- System: Startup and Recovery Debug information: None [hklm-custom](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hklm-custom.reg)
-- System: Visual effects: Adjust for best appearance
+- System: Visual effects: Adjust for best appearance [hkcu-custom](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hkcu-custom.reg)
 - System: Virtual Memory: Fixed size for recommended
 - Device Encryption: Back up recovery key